Hover and Your Privacy

-We’re gradually rolling out these changes over the next few weeks and we ask for your patience and assistance as we figure out what the specific impacts will be on our ability to provide our usual high level of customer support.
+We’re gradually rolling out these changes over the next few weeks and we ask for your patience and assistance as we figure out what the specific impacts of the new Hover privacy protocols will be on our ability to provide our usual high level of customer support.

 We think that the data protection these measures provide are worth that extra effort for both for us and especially for you.
 Please help us out by being active participants in these new processes.

 Like many businesses, we use third-party services to help us provide a great experience to our customers.
 These include great companies and services like Braintree (payments), Zendesk (customer support portal and ticketing), Mailchimp (email marketing), Mandrill (transactional emails) and Tucows/OpenSRS/Enom (domain registrations and also our parent company).

 Some of the data we collect and also share with these companies is deemed “required” (like billing information) while other data is “optional” (like your phone number for us to send two-factor auth SMS messages).